SabrinaHoiya/AZ_Plastering-Mobile-/README.md

 # AZ_Plastering-Mobile
-It was a mobile application for adding pictures from gallery.
+It was a mobile application to adding pictures from gallery.